The Jewels Which Adorned Marie Antoinette's Neck Exceed Expectations At Auction

 Town and Country says that while all of the items from the Italian Bourbon-Parma family line exceeded their estimates, the pearl necklace with the pearl and diamond pendant was the star of the Sotheby’s auction in Geneva, Italy.
 The auction house thought that the item would sell for around $2 million, but the bidders kept going until the hammer hit at $36 million.

-The French Queen’s pearl necklace set the record, exceeding the prior record by three times the selling price for Elizabeth Taylor’s pearl necklace in 2011 which sold for $11 million.
+The French queen’s pearl necklace set the record, exceeding the prior record by three times the selling price for Elizabeth Taylor’s pearl necklace in 2011, which sold for $11 million.

 Marie Antoinette was able to smuggle these pieces out of France and back to her family in Austria when tensions increased for the royal family.